vidyasj18/Intelligence-Sig-Recs-2025/README.md

 ## Instructions

 1. **Fork the Repository**
-   - Click the "Fork" button at the top right of this repository
+   - Click the "Use this template" button at the top right of this repository
    - This creates your personal copy of the challenges to work on

 2. **Solve the Problems**